Introduction

 Main readings

-• Michaillat, Saez (2023) – This paper shows that under simple but realistic assumptions, the sufficient-statistic formula for the efficient unemployment rate reduces to $u^\ast = \sqrt{uv}$.
+- Michaillat and Saez (2024) – This paper shows that under simple but realistic assumptions, the sufficient-statistic formula for the efficient unemployment rate from Michaillat and Saez (2021) reduces to $u^\ast = \sqrt{uv}$.
+This unemployment rate marks not only social efficiency but also full employment.

 Additional readings